 A Measured Mineral Resource has a higher level of confidence than that applying to either an Indicated Mineral Resource or an Inferred Mineral Resource.
 It may be converted to a Proved Ore Reserve or under certain circumstances to a Probable Ore Reserve.

-The Measured resources (Figure 11) are all within 2.5 km from drill holes across the salar, as suggested by Houston et. al., 2011 as an appropriate drilling spacing for Measured resources in clastic salars.
+The Measured Resources (Figure 12 and Figure 13) are all within 2.5 km from drill holes across the salar, as suggested by Houston et. al., (2011) as an appropriate drilling spacing for Measured resources in clastic salars.
 In fact, the actual spacing between holes in the salar area classified as Measured is between 1.1 and 1.9 km, averaging approximately 1.5 km and the lithological description, geophysical logging and brine assays provide a high level of confidence in the resource in this area.

-The resource is reported at a zero mg/l lithium cut-off, as the future economic cut-off for brine extraction is has not been confirmed from process testing and economic studies.
+The resource is reported at a zero mg/L lithium cut-off, as the future economic cut-off for brine extraction is has not yet been confirmed from process testing and economic studies.